 The MoneyTree report of U.S. venture capital activity for the third quarter was just released by PriceWaterhouseCoopers and the National Venture Capital Association.

 The $4.8 billion invested in Q3 is a significant jump from the $4.1 billion in Q2 and $3.3 billion in Q1, but still well off of the $7.1 billion invested during Q3 of last year.
 The number of deals has remained in the 600 to 700 range each quarter this year, compared to 900 to 1,100 per quarter last year.
 Clean Tech experienced an 89% increase in Q3 over Q2.
-As in previous quarters, the four strongest sectors remained biotechnology, industrial/energy (including green tech), software, and medical devices.
+As in previous quarters, the four strongest sectors remained biotechnology, industrial/energy (including clean tech), software, and medical devices.
 Very little money – only $633 million – flowed to companies raising venture capital for the first time, down from over $1.5 billion during Q3 of last year.

 Meanwhile, several weeks ago, the Center for Venture Research released their analysis of the angel investor market for the first half of 2009.
 The CVR reported that 24,500 ventures raised capital during this period from 140,200 individual investors.
 Although the dollars raised fell relative to the first half of 2008, the total number of investments increased slightly.

 Combining this data with anecdotal evidence from elsewhere, it’s clear that great opportunities are still finding investors.
 It’s obviously harder to raise capital than it was before, but I think we all knew that.
 The keys to funding success haven’t changed much: create a great opportunity with a lot of growth potential, develop as much traction as possible before trying to raise capital, and package the venture in the most compelling way you can when you take it to the investor community.
 We can help you with that last part.